FollowTheProcess/pytoil/docs/config.md

     API using your token to authenticate the requests so we can tell which repos you have on GitHub and some very basic information about them.

     In fact, the only permissions pytoil needs is read repo access! :smiley:

+!!! note

+    I used VSCode as the only configurable editor as it's the one I use and is therefore the only one I have experience with configuring programmatically and launching via the command line.

+    If you want to help add support for more editors then PR's are always welcome!

 ## The Config File